Teaching Rear Crosses: Step-by-Step Guide for Dog Agility

 As the dog follows, cross in front to your left, turning with them — from facing forward to facing right.
 End with your dog on your left-hand side.

-When your dog is fluent on the flat, you can take it to a jump, guiding the scooping motion with your hand and stepping forward to meet them on the far side.
+Once your dog is fluent on the flat, you can take it to a jump.

 To recap: lure → fade lure → add your cue → challenge one of the 3Ds (Duration, Distance, Distraction) — a formula dog trainers can use across nearly any skill.